dposse/bballSlackbotUpgraded/README.md

 `package.json` scripts use `rm -rf` which could be a problem for windows users.
 Can be replaced with rimraf.
 Also the `build:watch` script uses `yarn build`, but of course you could be using npm.

+Jest code coverage branch percentage is only at 50% due to not directly testing line 28.

 ---

 ### Random notes